 Owner: Nikos (Action 3332).

 Implementations of SVG are expected to behave as though they implement a rendering (or imaging) model corresponding to the one described in this chapter.
-Real implementations may choose to implement the model in the way that they see fit, but the result on any device supported by the implementation must, in most cases, match this model.

 The appendix on conformance requirements describes the extent to which an actual implementation may deviate from this description.
 In practice an actual implementation may deviate slightly because of limitations of the output device (e.g. only a limited range of colors might be supported) and because of practical limitations in implementing a precise mathematical model (e.g. for realistic performance curves are approximated by straight lines, the approximation need only be sufficiently precise to match the conformance requirements).